Combine sauce ingredients in a small bowl and set aside, Trim off any excess fat on the surface of the tenderloins.

 Preheat your grill for medium-high heat.

-Place wrapped and tied (or secured) tenderloins onto the grill and cook for 20-30 minutes, making sure to turn every 5 minutes or so.
-Watch for burning and move to a cooler part of the grill.
-The pork is done once it reaches 160 degrees F., in the thickest part of the meat.
-Remove from grill and meat let rest for a few minutes.
-Carefully remove toothpicks or cut twine, slice and serve.
+Place wrapped and tied (or secured) tenderloins onto the grill and cook for 20-30 minutes, turning every 5 minutes or so.
+Watch for burning and move to a cooler part of the grill if needed.
+The tenderloins are done once they reach 150-155 degrees F., in the thickest part of the meat and the bacon is cooked through.